bjhobson12/WhackAMoleVirus/README.md

 This repository was created for the Spring2021 CSE 4471 9:35am Dr. Jones class at the Ohio State University.
 This repository belongs to team **Foxbat**.
 It is not for reference outside team members, professors, and graders.

-# Installation
+## Installation

-StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**
+Below are important steps to installing this program.
+Read them carefully.

-## Virtual env
+### Virtual env

 We have created a virtual environment for convenience in running this application.
 A virtual environment mimics a python environment but abstract packages to a directory instead of in a package manager.
-This allows uniform installations of packages and ensures we are all using the same environment even over git.
+This allows uniform installations of packages and ensures the same environment is used even over git.

-## Running a virtual environment
+### Running a virtual environment

 A virtual environment should be run each time a project is worked on.
 To activate the virtual environment follow the steps [here](https://docs.python.org/3/library/venv.html).
 In general it is as follows